parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 15.2 ms

 The graph calculated by `make_graph` can be easily loaded using `load_graph` method like below.
 The graph is loaded as a sparse matrix of cells that were used for creating a graph.
-Following we show show can the graph be accessed if required, but normally Scarf handles the graph loading internally where required.
+Following we show how the graph can be accessed if required, but normally Scarf handles the graph loading internally where required.

-Because Scarf saves all the intermediate data, it might be the case that a lot of graphs are stored in Zarr hierachy. `load_graph` will load only the latest graph that was computed (for the given, assay, cell key and feat key).
-The location of the latest graph can be accessed by `_get_latest_graph_loc` method.
-The latest graph location is set using the parameters used in the latest call to `make_graph`.
-If one needs to set the latest graph to one that was previously calculated then one needs to call `make_graph` with the corresponding parameters.
+Because Scarf saves all the intermediate data, it might be the case that a lot of graphs are stored in Zarr hierachy. `load_graph` will load only the latest graph that was computed (for the given assay, cell key and feat key).

 ```python